 7. Rent a racing radio headset.
 You can listen in as drivers report problems with their cars or get instructions on when to pit.
 They sometimes talk in code, however, because rival crews can hear all this, too.

-10. For variety, go on Saturday.
-The day’s attractions include historic Trans Am muscle cars, sports cars, GT cars, super trucks, Indycars, drift racers, and a 6 p.m. concert by The Cult.
+8. For variety, go on Saturday.
+The day’s attractions include historic Trans Am muscle cars, sports cars, GT cars, super trucks, Indycars, drift racers, and an evening concert.

 Bonus tip: After the race, drive it yourself in May.
 After they take down the stands and open the streets, average Joes can drive on the race route.
 Look for the red stripe on the ground that marks the course.
 Of course, you’ll need to strictly obey all speed limits.